AnjaKoller1996/tezos_analysis_masterthesis/README.md

 # Tezos Proof of Stake Fairness Analysis
 This project contains a data analysis of the tezos blockchain rewards and rolls distribution among the bakers per cycle and blocks.
 This is an analysis regarding the fairness of the proof of stake mechanism of tezos.
-The code for the analysis implementation can be found under tezos_analysis.py and the database can be found in tezos_dataextraction_merged_alltables.db and under images one can find some plots.
+The code for the analysis implementation can be found under tezos_analysis.py and the database can be found in tezos_dataextraction_merged_alltables.db and under images one can find the regarding plots.

 # Questions
 The following questions are addressed in this project: <br />